 <item>

-<guid isPermaLink="true">https://community.youthforesight.org/hazardous-occupations-vd0whtzp/post/thank-you-for-the-powerful-contributions-the-floor-is-still-open-come-gXtYkR7GJuOnlrm</guid>
+<guid isPermaLink="true">https://community.youthforesight.org/apprenticeships-0015jcqv/post/nothing-about-youth-without-youth-advancing-decent-work-and-social-AS6ATjKMevmiowB</guid>

 </item>